How to SalesForce

 3. Select Object: Click on the Salesforce object (such as Contacts or Opportunities) from which you wish to export data.

-4. Set Filters: To focus the data you wish to export, apply filters.
+4. Set Filters: To focus the data you wish to export, apply filters to it.

 5. Select Fields: Make your selections for the fields that should be exported.